apache/airflow/chart/README.md

 ## Configuring Airflow

-All Airflow configuation parameters (equivalent of `airflow.cfg`) are stored in [values.yaml](https://github.com/apache/airflow/blob/master/chart/values.yaml) under the `config` key (around line 650 of `values.yaml`).
+All Airflow configuration parameters (equivalent of `airflow.cfg`) are stored in [values.yaml](https://github.com/apache/airflow/blob/master/chart/values.yaml) under the `config` key .
 The following code demonstrates how one would deny webserver users from viewing the config from within the webserver application.
-See the bottom line of the example...
+See the bottom line of the example:

 ```
 # Config settings to go into the mounted airflow.cfg